 I was convinced my baby deserved a better mum

-At the end of maternal mental health awareness week, Alexandra Vanotti details her experience of post-natal anxiety and the help she receives, which she describes as being a "godsend".
+At the end of maternal mental health awareness week, Alexandra Vanotti details her experience of post-natal anxiety and the help she received - which she describes as a godsend.

 My sister was on honeymoon in South Africa when my baby boy was born.
-It was almost a fortnight before she was due home and I had an overwhelming fear that my baby would die before she got a chance to meet him.
-Despite his clean bill of health, over the coming weeks and months, in my mind, my beautiful baby died a thousand deaths.
+It was almost a fortnight before she was due home and I had an overwhelming fear that my baby would die before my sister got a chance to meet him.
+In my mind, over the coming weeks and months my beautiful baby died a thousand deaths.
+This, despite his clean bill of health.

 You may have twigged already that I wasn't well.
 It took me a bit longer to realise.

-I had an uneventful pregnancy, albeit under the care of the High Risk team at Chelsea and Westminster hospital in London.
+I had an uneventful pregnancy, albeit under the care of the high risk team at Chelsea and Westminster hospital in London.
 At the age of 21, I had undergone heart surgery, but at this stage my heart was fine and it was years since I had seen a cardiologist.

-During the first trimester, I was the textbook example of a glowing mother-to-be - full of excitement and wonder at the life growing inside me.
+During the first trimester, I was the textbook example of a glowing mother-to-be, full of excitement and wonder at the life growing inside me.
 But as I approached the 18-week scan, I started feeling anxious.
 I read a leaflet on the potential health issues that might be picked up at the anomaly scan and I cried tears of terror.
 But we passed it with no concern.
 The baby also passed the foetal heart ultrasound - a necessity with my congenital heart problem.
-And yet I couldn't shake the sense of foreboding.
+And yet I couldn't shake off the sense of foreboding.

 As my due date grew nearer, my focus shifted to childbirth and I was bombarded with unwelcome thoughts of sudden heart failure, a twisted umbilical cord around the baby's neck.
 Stillbirth.